chirino/uc/README.md

 the version for `kubectl` selected will match match the Kubernetes server version your connected against.
 For other sub commands which we do not have a good way of selecting the best version based on the cluster state, we will used the latest version released.

+## Building From Source

+Requires [Go 1.12+](https://golang.org/dl/).
+To fetch the latest sources and install into your system:

+    go get -u github.com/chirino/uc